Ronald Ryan: Crown's case

 The Crown's case presented no scientific evidence.
 Ryan's rifle was never scientifically tested by ballistics experts to prove that it had fired a shot.
 The fatal bullet and the spent cartridge casing were never recovered so no ballistic or forensic evidence was available to prove that Ryan had fired the fatal shot.

 The Crown's case relied only on eyewitnesses who were near Pentridge Prison when Hodson was shot and killed, because there was no scientific forensic evidence to prove Ryan fired a shot.
 Each eyewitness testified to a different account of what they saw and where Ryan was standing.
 Eleven eyewitnesses swore that they saw Ryan waving and aiming his rifle.
 There were variations, whether Ryan was standing, walking or squatting at the time a single shot was heard and whether Ryan was to the left or right of Hodson.
 Only four eyewitnesses testified that they saw Ryan fire a shot.
 Two eyewitnesses testified that they saw smoke coming from Ryan's rifle.
 Two eyewitnesses testified that they saw Ryan's weapon recoil.

 Some witnesses testified that they saw Ryan's rifle recoil when he fired and also saw smoke from Ryan's rifle.
 The owners of the car Ryan got into, Frank and Pauline Jeziorski, were two of the witnesses.
 A warder, Thomas Wallis, testified that he saw smoke come out of the rifle Ryan was holding.
 Pauline Jeziorski testified that she smelled gunpowder after Ryan had fired the shot.

-At trial, all prison officers testified that they did not see Hodson carrying anything and that they did not see Hodson hit Walker.
+All of the prison officers who testified stated that they did not see Hodson carrying anything and that they did not see Hodson hit Walker.
 However, two witnesses, Louis Bailey and Keith Dobson, testified that they saw Hodson carrying something like an iron-bar or baton as he was chasing after Walker.
 Governor Grindlay testified that he did not see a bar near Hodson's body but that he found one after Hodson's body was loaded into an ambulance.